Métis Nation of Ontario: Structure

 The MNO governance structure is set up in a style similar to a democratically elected, provincial government.
 The Community Councils serve as the main connection point between MNO citizens and the provincial leadership.
-Assistance and resources are provided by the MNO to the Community Councils to carry out their mandates and making sure they are managed well.
+Assistance and resources are provided by the MNO to the Community Councils to carry out their mandates and make sure they are managed well.
 Each Community Council also has a seat for a Youth representative that works with the Métis Nation of Ontario Youth Council and stands for Métis youth in the region.

 The provincial leadership takes the form of the Provisional Council of the Métis Nation of Ontario (PCMNO), which is accountable to MNO citizens at their Annual General Assemblies.
 It deals with issues and decisions that affect the Métis as a whole throughout Ontario.
-The PCMNO has an Executive section with five members, nine councilors for the different regions of Ontario, representatives for the youth and university-age segments of the populations, and four senators.
+The PCMNO has an executive section with five members, nine councilors for the different regions of Ontario, representatives for the youth and university-age segments of the populations, and four senators.
 The current president is Margaret Froh, who is the first female president of the MNO.
-A lawyer by training, she has worked previously in Indigenous law and in administration and policy at the MNO.
+A lawyer by training, she has previously worked in Indigenous law and administration and policy at the MNO.
+Froh, who identifies as Two-Spirit and LGBTQIA+, has been a champion for the importance of visibility and representation for Two-Spirit and LGBTQIA+ people within Indigenous communities and beyond.

-Concerns about meeting Métis criteria
+Self-Government

-At the 2018 Annual General Meeting of the Métis National Council (MNC), National Council vice-president David Chartrand expressed concerns about how the Ontario Métis organization defines people as Métis.
-The MNC suspended the Ontario body's membership in the governance institutions of the Métis Nation.
-The National Council also raised concerns that 90% of the purported Métis who have registered with the Ontario group did not fulfill the requirements of citizenship put in place by the Council in 2002, notably the requirement for an ancestral link to the Métis homelands and the Red River area specifically.
+In February 2023, a significant milestone was reached as Canada and the MNO came together to sign a Métis Self-Government Recognition and Implementation Agreement.
+It builds upon foundations laid on June 27, 2019, when the MNO and the Government of Canada (Canada) signed the MNO-Canada Métis Government Recognition and Self-Government Agreement (the “Self-Government Agreement”), and the formal negotiations initiated in 2017.

-If they want to end the suspension, the Métis National Council resolved that the MNO must implement a stricter definition of Métis status.
-In response to the Council's resolution, MNO Vice President France Picotte said that she didn't care about the ruling because, "[The Council] has no authority over us."
+The 2019 Self-Government Agreement recognized the MNO’s self-governance rights and outlined a clear path for the transition of existing governance structures into a federally recognized Métis Government.
+Canada had also committed to passing implementation legislation at that time.

-During the COVID-19 pandemic, the MNO received a $205,000 grant from the Public Health Agency of Canada's Immunization Partnership Fund to increase uptake of COVID-19 vaccines among Métis citizens in Ontario.
+This legislation formally acknowledges certain Métis governments’ ability to exercise inherent rights including the right to self-government and self-determination.
+This Self-Government Agreement and legislation solely pertain to Métis people and do not impact First Nations, Inuit, or any other Canadians.